pedro-leitao/checksum/README.md

 - Verhoeff scheme (https://en.wikipedia.org/wiki/Verhoeff_algorithm)
 - Luhn algorithm (https://en.wikipedia.org/wiki/Luhn_algorithm)

-It comes with a gRPC endpoint implementation, and a client/server which can be used to invoke/serve calls.
+It comes with a gRPC endpoint implementation, and a streaming client/server which can be used to invoke/serve calls.

 ### Compiling the protobuf definition